bveldhuyzen/bolus-sim/README.md

 - If so, then also testruns for the simulators of $DEVICE5 and $DEVICE6
 - Looping mode for all simulators
 - User guide for all simulators
-- Update of installation guide to provide a more detailed instruction on how to install and run on various systems (e.g. it probably also runs in Windows via WSL)
+- Update of installation guide to provide for a more detailed instruction on how to install and run on various systems (e.g. it probably also runs in Windows via WSL)